 Understanding torque fundamentals helps optimize your pneumatic system performance.

-Rotary actuator torque2 output depends on three primary factors: bore size (piston area), operating pressure, and the actuator’s internal gear ratio or cam mechanism design.
+Rotary actuator torque output depends on three primary factors: bore size (piston area), operating pressure, and the actuator’s internal gear ratio or cam mechanism design.

 Primary Torque Factors

-The torque equation for rotary actuators follows basic physics principles:
+The torque equation for rotary actuators follows basic physics principles2:

 Where force comes from: